You Are Empty: Plot

+The game's protagonist, a mid-ranking military officer, is left unconscious by a workplace accident.
+When they wake up in a hospital, they find the world in ruin and overrun with homicidal mutants.
+While investigating the events of the disaster and fighting to survive, they occasionally meet other survivors but also hostile units of the Soviet Army who attempt to bring the officer to their commander, who explains the calamity before committing suicide.

-The information brings the protagonist to the massive psychic antenna facility to meet the master scientist who is wired to the massive mechanism.
-The scientist congratulates the officer for making this far and shows that the great transformation is not entirely failed as it creates a perfect self-sufficient man who is capable of fighting for himself.
-The scientist then reveals that he doesn't have much time left to live and tells the officer that he has two choices: stay and rule over the remnant of the world or use the antenna to rewind time to before the disaster happens and kill the scientist before taking the plan to the Soviet leadership.
-To save the world, he chooses to rewind time and shoots the scientist in the head, after that he is beaten down by Stalin's bodyguards.
-The world eventually goes on in real-life reality.
+The information brings the protagonist to the antenna facility where they find the master scientist directly wired into the massive mechanism.
+He congratulates the officer for making it so far, proving to him that the Great Transformation was not entirely a failure as it created a perfect, self-sufficient human who is capable of fighting for themselves.
+The scientist, revealing that he is short on time, tells the officer that they have two choices: stay and rule over what remains of the world or use the antenna to rewind time to before the disaster happens and kill him before he can present the plan to the Soviet leadership.
+To save the world, the officer chooses to rewind time and shoots the scientist in the head, and is then beaten down by Stalin's bodyguards.
+With the calamity averted, the world eventually carries on in real-life continuity.

 Development

 You are Empty lacks any lighting or shader effects, and relies entirely on flat textures for the game's visuals.
 At E3 2006 the developers of You Are Empty gave GameSpot a private screening of the game.
 GameSpot expressed interest in the physics engine, saying that it might "have some unexpected consequences".

 There is a graphic problem with the latest Nvidia drivers (resulting in a white checkerboard corruption in the game).
 Before a patch was released, the developer suggested the players install an older Nvidia driver that was included in the game to solve the problem.